chronosv2/nm6502/stage2.markdown

 Commands used in this challenge:
 `LDA`, `STA`, `AND`, `ORA`, `EOR`, `JMP`

 Check the "Monitor" checkbox.
-In the "Start $" textbox enter the number 0100, and in the "Length $" textbox enter the number 3.
+In the "Start $" textbox enter the number 0, and in the "Length $" textbox enter the number 3.
-Click **Assemble** then **Run** to get the answer
+Click **Assemble** then **Run** to get the answer, which should appear in the memory monitor.

 {% include start.html %}
-;Define Memory Locations for memory use define AndLoc $0100 define OrLoc $0101 define XorLoc $0102
+;Define Memory Locations for memory use define AndLoc $00 define OrLoc $01 define XorLoc $02

 ;Start
 ;Put your code here.